dazinator/dazinator.github.io/source/_posts/2015-11-04-automating-android-unit-test-apps-xamarin-like-a-pro.md

 ```

-Next, (adjust the Namespace appropriately) - the Instrumentation Attribute above the class has a "Name" property.
+Imortant note, (adjust the Namespace appropriately) - the Instrumentation Attribute above the class has a "Name" property.
 THIS IS VERY IMPORTANT.
 Make sure it matches:

 The lower case namespace of TestInstrumentation class + the Class Name of the TestInstrumentation class